 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Latch, Inc. f/k/a TS Innovation Acquisitions Corp. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 31, 2022 - (NASDAQ: LTCH)

 NEW YORK, Sept.
-7, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Latch, Inc. f/k/a TS Innovation Acquisitions Corp..
+14, 2022 /PRNewswire/ --The Gross Law Firm issues the following notice to shareholders of Latch, Inc. f/k/a TS Innovation Acquisitions Corp..

 Shareholders who purchased shares of LTCH during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.